 - Dormant company accounts

-There are three classifications of company accounts for trading companies: small, medium and large.
+There are three classifications of company accounts for trading companies: small, medium, and large.
 Within the small company classification there is a subset called micro-entity, which applies to very small companies.
 The size of a company is determined by various thresholds for annual turnover, balance sheet total, and average number of employees, each of which impacts the amount of accounting data required in the accounts.

 Dormant companies need only prepare dormant accounts for Companies House.
-They do not have to submit accounts for HMRC or prepare a Company Tax Return when they are not trading for the entirety of their financial year.
+They do not have to submit accounts to HMRC or prepare a Company Tax Return when they are not trading for the entirety of their financial year.

 Micro-entity company annual accounts